alrick/reddrop/README.md

 In order to access this functionality, go to _Administration -> Reddrop_ settings.
 On this page you can add, remove or rename folders that are generated.

+#### Inspect database
+If a problem occurs during the synchronisation, some files could be added in the database but not accessible by the user.
+In order to prevent "trash files" in the database a little menu allows the administrator to delete these entries simply.

 ## Goodies
 ### Logos